mosip/mosip-infra/deployment/sandbox-v2/docs/db.md

 ## Sandbox parameters
 TBD
 ## DB Timezone
 Make sure the Postgres is configured for timezone as 'UTC'.
+This config is set in `postgresql.conf` of your Postgres installation.